Guide to XS2A

 The quality of every categorisation is measured by every single category as some categories are more important than others (e.g. salary detection is much more difficult but also much more important for our customers than payments in supermarkets).

-For each category we measure the classical precision and recall KPIs and compute the F1 score which is a balanced average of recall and precision.
+For each category we measure the classical KPIs and compute the which is a balanced average of recall and precision.
 “Recall” - roughly speaking - measures the capability of the machine to detect the desired category (“how many of the expected category occurrences are detected”), while “precision” measures the accuracy of the detected occurrences.

 For instance, typical F1 scores in January 2020 were: